 ATSPACE tightened up their SMTP mail servers so hosted domains won’t be used for SPAM.
 Great.
-Please tell me first.
+I’m a customer; please tell me first.

-More security.
-More pain.
-Basically, mail servers get inundated with requests to accept mail.
+More security usually causes more pain.
+Mail servers get inundated with requests to accept mail.
 Some used to work without even a username or password!
 Now, most require at least a username and password.
-About 2017, even passwords weren’t good enough (not sure why).
-Now, servers are requiring SPF certification of the sender.
+About 2017, passwords became insufficient.
+Now, servers are requiring SPF certification of the email sender.
 In other words, when someone tries to submit an email associated with your domain, the mail server actually looks up your domain and pulls the SPF record you have created in your DNS records.
 This record tells them what IP addresses are authorized to send email in the name of your domain.
-If the actual submitter passes the test, all is good.
+If the actual submitter passes the rule sets, all is good.
 Otherwise the mail is rejected – often with a disconnect.
 Or, if the submitter cannot be resolved to an IP address, you’ll probably get a #103b error or a “host not found” error.

-But a for-sale host and email service like ATSPACE should be able to handle the added technical requirements.
+But a for-sale host and email service like ATSPACE should be able to handle the added technical requirements of an end-user mail submission client.
 They are not.
 They are 1) silently bouncing all email when the mail transfer agent gives them a hostname they cannot lookup with DNS.
 I know ~why~ they’re doing this, but it is killing my ability to receive email.

-Worse, they’re refusing email from my own home laptop SMTP submission because IT doesn’t provide a FQDN.
+They’re refusing email from my own home laptop SMTP submission because it doesn’t provide a FQDN.
 In my personal tests (laptop submitting to ATSPACE’s SMTP server from behind a NAT router cable modem), everything publicly looks like it comes from the same external IP address.
 And I keep the MAIL FROM and RCPT TO addresses the same while doing email send tests.
 “EHLO [10.0.0.107]” is rejected by ATSPACE while “EHLO elite” works with ATSPACE (elite is the netBIOS network name of a laptop I use, but actually they accept any alpha trash word).
-What is going on?!
-All the big boys like Yahoo, Gmail, GoDaddy, and others accept both from me.
+That’s a capricious and incorrect distinction.
+All the big boys like Yahoo, Gmail, GoDaddy, and others accept either from me.

-BTW, just FYI, Mac Mail and Thunderbird send an IP address in the EHLO command and Outlook sends the netBIOS name (or %COMPUTERNAME% to be more precise) in the EHLO command.
+BTW, Mac Mail and Thunderbird send an IP address in the EHLO command and Outlook sends the netBIOS name (or %COMPUTERNAME% to be more precise) in the EHLO command.